MA Reading Lists

 There are four taught modules on the M(Res): Theory of Children’s Literature, Eighteenth and Nineteenth Century Children’s Literature, Global Children’s Literatures in English and Myth, Folktale and Popular Culture in Children’s Literature.
 The modules are all taught across the two semesters and all contain a ‘set’ element and optional elements chosen by staff and students together each year.

-- Theory of Children’s Literature (tutor: Professor Karin Lesnik-Oberstein)
+- Theory of Children’s Literature (tutor: Professor Karin Lesnik-Oberstein): this course is each year entirely co-designed by the students together with the tutor.

-- Global Children’s Literatures in English (convener: Dr Sue Walsh)
+- Global Children’s Literatures in English (convener: Dr Sue Walsh): in the second semester, students choose from either Post/Colonial Children’s Literature or North American Children’s Literature.

-- Eighteenth and Nineteenth Century Children’s Literature (convener: Dr Neil Cocks)
+- Eighteenth and Nineteenth Century Children’s Literature (convener: Dr Neil Cocks): in the second semester, students choose materials from the Children’s Literature Special Collection at the University Archives.

-- Myth, Folktale and Popular Culture in Children’s Literature (convenors: Professor Karin Lesnik-Oberstein and Dr Neil Cocks).
+- Myth, Folktale and Popular Culture in Children’s Literature (convenors: Professor Karin Lesnik-Oberstein and Dr Neil Cocks): in the second semester, students choose from Children’s Radio, Film, Television or Toys and Multi-Media.

 For a list of past MA dissertations see the MA dissertations page.